-Google Conversion Tracking: Complete Guide to Conversion Tracking in Google Ads
+The Complete Guide to Google Ads Conversion Tracking

 So you've got your Google Ads campaign up and running, and your ads and keywords are starting to generate an impressive number of clicks.
 Great!
 But unless you've got conversion tracking installed, you won't be able to see how many of those clicks are actually resulting in sales.

-Conversion tracking is a powerful tool in Google Ads (formerly known as AdWords) that lets you identify how well your ad campaign is generating leads, sales, downloads, email sign-ups, and other key actions for your business.
+Conversion tracking is a powerful tool in Google Ads that lets you identify how well your ad campaign is generating leads, sales, downloads, email sign-ups, and other key actions for your business.
 The data recorded by conversion tracking allows you to identify which areas of your campaign are working and not working, so you can optimize your bids, ad text, and keywords accordingly.

 Depending on your business, a conversion could be counted when a customer makes a purchase through your website, signs up for a newsletter, fills out an online survey or contact form, downloads an app or whitepaper, calls a phone number from a mobile phone, and so on.
 After you've identified what customer actions you want to track as conversions, it takes just a few simple and free steps to get conversion tracking up and running for your campaign.